 If you are high in blood sugar, eating eggplants is a good way to reduce it, thanks to high polyphenols and fiber content.
 Fiber also supports you in losing weight; you can consume it instead of high-calorie foods.

 Nopales are edible cactus that come from Mexico.
+You can find them on the menu of enchiladas’ side foods.
 It is considered a vegetable and can be used for substituting file powder.
 It is not difficult to buy since it can grow year-round, yet the best time to enjoy it is in spring.

 If you want to lose weight, consuming nopales is a suitable option as it is usually eaten like a dietary vegetable.
 You can simply get it in Mexico or American Southwest grocery stores.
 You can eat raw nopales or cook them in various soups, salads, stews, and more.